An improved bound for strongly regular graphs with smallest eigenvalue $-m$: Strongly regular graphs that arise as the point graph of a partial linear space

 \section{Strongly regular graphs that arise as the point graph of a partial linear space}

 In this section, we apply the methods developed in \cite{guo2020nonexistence} to a general setting, in order to provide a collection of lemmas which are required for Theorem \ref{mainclassification}.
 Delsarte cliques, and the vertices contained in them, are of principal importance throughout.
-We will assume that $\Gamma$ is the point graph of a partial linear space $X = (V(\Gamma), \mathcal{L}, \in)$, where the set of lines $\mathcal{L}$ consists of a certain collection of maximal cliques of $\Gamma$.